zmbacker/enum_help/README.md

 <%= f.input :status %>
 ```

-This will generate select field with translations automaticlly.
+This will generate select field with translations automatically.

 And if you want to generate select except some values, then you can pass a collection option.